-I don’t know anyone who doesn’t love pancakes.
-Obviously they’re not for everyday, but weekends, holidays and pyjama days wouldn’t be the same without a pillowy stack of pancakes.
-I’m thrilled with how these fluffy choc-chop pancakes turned out.
+Who wouldn’t love waking up to a stack of these Choc-chip pumpkin pancakes?
+They’re not for everyday, but weekends, holidays and pyjama days wouldn’t be the same without a pillowy stack of pancakes.
+I’m thrilled with how these pancakes turned out.
 The marriage of chocolate and vegetables has never been sweeter!

 My girls always ask if I could please, just once, not add any vegetables to a recipe.
 I nod and reply, no problem.
-Then I make something like this.
+Then I make these choc-chip pumpkin pancakes.
 The pumpkin adds a subtle sweetness and a rather fabulous ochre colour, the same way saffron would taint a Milanese risotto.
 And because I refuse to denounce my allegiance to chocolate, some roughly chopped chocolate chips boost the feel-good endorphins.

 About the sauce.
 It’s not necessary but guaranteed to get a round of applause.
 The recipe is simple.
 Dark chocolate, a gloop of honey and some milk.
 It’s super handy for ice cream sundaes or waffles, too.